Nowra Bridge project - Princes Highway upgrade

 How has the community been involved in the development of the project?

-The REF was publically displayed in 2018 and 109 responses were received during the display period.
+The Review of Environmental Factors (REF) was publicly displayed in 2018 and 109 responses were received during the display period.
 Most submissions were received from the community, including individuals, businesses and community groups.
 Submissions were also received from Shoalhaven City Council, Department of Primary Industries (Fisheries), NSW Environment Protection Authority, Office of Environment and Heritage, and Natural Resources Access Regulator.

 Was a bypass of Nowra considered?